GOVTNZ/web-standards/guidance/assessment/tests/a11y/headings.md

 	* act like a heading, e.g. it doesn’t introduce or describe the content after it.

-4. If content looks like and acts like a heading, but isn’t outlined as a heading, inspect its code to see if the heading is wrapped in a basic element like a <div> or <p> with an ARIA role=“heading” and an aria-level attribute to show what level it is.
+4. If content looks like and acts like a heading, but isn’t outlined as a heading, inspect its code to see if the heading is wrapped in a basic element like a <div> or <p> with an ARIA role="heading" and an aria-level attribute to show what level it is.
 For example, `<p role="heading" aria-level="1">About Us</p>`.
 If it isn’t, record a failure, noting the reason.

 5. Check each heading to make sure the heading level is the appropriate given its position in the page’s content hierarchy.
 Otherwise, record a failure, noting the reason.